Updated June 28, 2026

 In industry, research experience demonstrates intellectual curiosity and independent problem-solving ability.
 Tech companies increasingly hire 'research engineers' and 'applied scientists' who bridge academic research and product development.
 These roles often offer higher starting salaries and more autonomous work environments.

-Research experience also opens doors to specialized career paths.
+Research experience also leads to specialized career paths.
 Companies like Google Research, Microsoft Research, and OpenAI hire undergraduates with strong research backgrounds for full-time positions.
-These opportunities typically require advanced technical skills and demonstrated research impact.
+These opportunities require advanced technical skills and demonstrated research impact.

 $95,000